AlexThePolygonal/cpp-stateful-templates/README.md

 The UB we are able to observe is very interesting, but unfortunately I doubt that we can make use of these techniques in a standard-conforming manner, and the behaviour isn't consistent across major compilers.

 If you have any ideas on why GCC instantiates templates in this weird order, please let me know, I really want to understand it!
 Also, if you have any thoughts on which parts of the code are Standard-conforming and which are not, don't hesitate to share them.

-On the other hand, if you have any opinions on the excellent design choices of the C++ language which made this project possible, we can address them to the C++ Standards Committee together.
+On the other hand, if you have any opinions on the design choices of the C++ language, you can address them to the C++ Standards Committee or, instead, switch to Rust.